the-butcher/MOTH.CO2.2/README.md

   It is possible to configure a mqtt connection and upload the mqtt brokers certificate if needed.
 The device will make connections in configurable intervals und publish it's measurements.
   Even though no POC has been made so far, it should be straightforward to integrate the sensor into i.e. Home Assistant.

 ---

+### Calibration

+- #### On display (no wifi required)

+The device display can be switched to calibration display mode, then put outside into fresh air.
+After 10 minutes the recent measurement history standard deviation can be checked and, if within plausible tolerance, the device can be calibrated to a reference value previously configured.
+See [moth_core/disp.json](/moth_core/README.md#dispjson) and [moth_client/client_config](/moth_client/README.md#client-config) for more details.

+- #### Over the wifi-rest-api

+The rest-api of the device provides the "co2cal" endpoint.
+Here it is possible to calibrate the device to any value above 400pmm.
+This enables calibration to value other than outside air, if known from i.e. other devices (see: [moth_client/wifi-rest-api](/moth_client/README.md#wifi-rest-api)) for more detail.

+---